NormB/colima-services/docs/README.md

 ---

-This directory contains comprehensive documentation for the Colima Services project.
+This directory contains comprehensive documentation for the DevStack Core project.

 ## Documentation Index